 Construction debris (doors, toilets, etc.) can be brought to Hiltz at 24 Kondelin Road in Gloucester (978-283-3335) or Mello at 95 Tenney Street in Georgetown (978-352-8581).

 Recycling Is Mandatory

 Trash will not be collected from addresses that do not have recyclables at the curb.

 Please do NOT put recyclables in plastic bags.

 Ipswich participates in single-stream recycling.
 Residents must place their recycling curbside in order to have their trash collected.
-All recyclables should be placed in the bin (NO plastic bags), and there is no limit for recycling.
-Stickers are available (free) at the Department of Public Works office at Town Hall for residents who wish to use larger containers for their recycling.
-Please do NOT put your recyclables in plastic bags.
+All recyclables should be placed in the bin (NO plastic bags).
+There is no limit for recycling, but containers cannot be larger than 45 gallons.

 The Department of Public works provides ONE recycling container per residential dwelling that receives municipal solid waste pickup.
 Additional bins are available at the Public Works office for $10 each.
 "Ipswich Recycles" stickers are available free at the DPW office if you'd like to use your own container.

 Join the Curbside Composting Program

 Toss all of your food scraps, grass clippings, pizza box inserts and much more in a cart for curbside pickup!
 Ipswich has a curbside compost collection program that costs less per week than one overthrow bag.